SECURITIES AND EXCHANGE COMMISSION

 |Net cash flows from (used in) financing activities||1,858||(123||)|

 Our cash and cash equivalents include cash on hand, interbank certificate deposits with banks and other highly liquid securities purchased under agreements to resell with original maturities of nine months or less, which have an immaterial risk of change in value.
 For more information, see note 6 to our audited consolidated financial statements of our 2020 Form 20-F.

 Net cash flows from (used in) operating activities

-If the variation from those lines were to be excluded from the analysis, similar to what the Adjusted Gross Financial Assets metric captures (which in management’s view is a more useful metric to track the intrinsic cash flow generation of the business), adjusted net cash flows from operating activities would have increase to R$1,409 million for the three months ended March 31, 2021 from R$330 million for the three months ended March 31, 2020, reflecting the continuous increase in operational results and a low consumption of cash in working capital assets and liabilities.
+If the variation from those lines were to be excluded from the analysis, adjusted net cash flows from operating activities would have increased from R$1,473 million for the six months ended June 30, 2020 to R$5,347 million for the six months ended June 30, 2021, reflecting the continuous increase in operational results and a low consumption of cash in working capital assets and liabilities.

 Net cash flows from (used in) investing activities

 Our net cash used in investing activities increased from R$78 million in the six months ended June 30, 2020 to R$307 million in the six months ended June 30, 2021, primarily affected by: (1) increase in investment in intangible assets, mostly IT infrastructure and capitalization software development from R$44 million in the six months ended June 30, 2020 to R$194 million in the six months ended June 30, 2021; (2) and investments in associate and joint ventures of R$60 million in the six months ended June 30, 2021.

 Net cash flows from (used in) financing activities